marcusoftnet/marcusoftnet.github.io/_posts/2014-07-18-practicing-coaching-building-lego.md

 The whole thing is quite simple.
 Get a Lego model that you and a kid you have close to.
 I did this with my own kids, but you can "borrow" one.
 Just ask permission or it all ends up strange and a bit criminal :).
 Below I named my son "the kid".

 Then basically just build the model.
-I try not to touch the Legos as an exercise for myself and also try to involve my sons more and more in the goals and the plans on how we're going to build.
+I try not to touch the Lego pieces as an exercise for myself and also try to involve my sons more and more in the goals and the plans on how we're going to build.
 This will be a gradual process that has to do with experiences of Lego-building you and your kid have.

 Now, the most important part, is that you afterwards reflect on your behavior.
 What worked?
 What failed?
 What do you call failure?
 What does the kid call failure?